npryce/adr-tools/README.md

     editor of choice (as specified by the VISUAL or EDITOR environment variable).

-    To create a new ADR that supercedes a previous one (ADR 9, for example), use the -s option.
+    To create a new ADR that supersedes a previous one (ADR 9, for example), use the -s option.

         adr new -s 9 Use Rust for performance-critical functionality